-While they are both natural substances, they aren’t the same thing.
+While they are both natural substances.
+But they aren’t the same thing.

-The skincare product equivalent of squalene, which is actually too unstable to be bottled and turned into a beauty product because it becomes rancid really quickly once it’s exposed to oxygen.
+The skincare product equivalent of squalene, which is actually too unstable to be bottled and turned into a beauty product because it turn rancid really quickly the moment it’s exposed to oxygen.

 Squalane is created by hydrogenating squalene.
 This essentially involves turning squalene from an unsaturated oil into a saturated oil.

 - Squalane is a hydrogenated version of squalene, a compound that’s naturally produced by our sebaceous glands

 - Squalane and squalene (the natural version of squalane) aren’t the same thing

 - Squalene makes up an estimated 10 to 12 % of the skin’s natural oil

 What is squalane made of?